codeclown/native-datepicker/README.md

 ## Development

 Source files reside in `src/`.
-They should be remain valid ES5 code (they are not precompiled in any way).
+Note that `src/index.js` is not precompiled in any way; it should remain valid ES5 (no worries, though; this is checked by eslint).

 ## License